cyrille-leclerc/tomcat-hibernate-clickstart/README.md

-# Maven Template with Hibernate for Tomcat on CloudBees.
+# Maven Template with Hibernate for CloudBees.

 ## Note before deploying this on JBoss 7:

-There are configuration changes to do in the following files, comments will indicate which lines to change and how.
+There are configuration changes to do in the following file, comments will indicate which lines to change and how.

     src/main/webapp/WEB-INF/web.xml
-    pom.xml

 ## To build and deploy this on CloudBees, follow those steps: